DataDog/Miscellany/Dogmover/README.md

 Pushing monitors will automatically schedule a managed downtime for _all_ your monitors, this is to suppress false/positive alerts.
 You can remove this scheduled downtime by navigating to `Monitors -> Manage downtime` in Datadog.

 ### Notebooks is behind a beta feature flag
-Requires feature flag `notebooks_api` to be enabled on sourc/dest organisation.
+Requires feature flag `notebooks_api` to be enabled on source/dest organisation.
+Contact Datadog support to have it enabled on your Datadog organization.